Oktoberfest - ein Fest der Landeshauptstadt München

 The Oktoberfest ends with loud gunshots according to an old custom - even if the celebrations in the tents continue late into the evening, of course.
-On the last day of the Oktoberfest, October 3, 2023, Munich makes a special noise: in the Bavarian tradition, female and male gunners fire their salute from the foot of the Bavaria.
+On the last day of the Oktoberfest, Sunday, October 5, at 12 noon, Munich makes a special noise: in the Bavarian tradition, male and female gunners fire their salute from the foot of the Bavaria statue.

 Annual Oktoberfest closing ceremony: lots of noise and smoke